kellyjw030/Arnold-Render-Setup-Gizmo/README.md

 # Arnold-Render-Setup-Gizmo
 Arnold Render Setup Gizmo[^1] is a Maya tool designed to speed up render setup by automating common Arnold configuration tasks.
-It streamlines AOV management, light group setup, and file/render settings, helping artists get to final renders faster and with fewer errors.
-This project was created in 2023. <br>
+It streamlines AOV management, light group setup, and file/render settings, helping artists get to final renders faster and with fewer errors.<br>
 ![Screenshot of the tool window and camera rig.](full.png)